Compare prices from the names you trust.

 What goes into your Oshawa car Insurance rate?

-Toronto drivers pay some of the highest rates for car insurance in the country.
+- Where you live: Toronto drivers pay some of the highest rates for car insurance in the country.
 It's a big city after all with lots of drivers and cars on the road.
 More people equals more cars which translates into more chances of being in a collision or even theft.

-Thousands of Oshawa residents commute throughout the Greater Toronto Area and are susceptible to intense traffic congestion and other demanding driving conditions.
+- Your commute: Thousands of Oshawa residents commute throughout the Greater Toronto Area and are susceptible to intense traffic congestion and other demanding driving conditions.
 This will have a negative impact on your insurance premiums as opposed to those who use public transportation to get to work, which contributes to lower rates.
 Similarly, those working closer to home are also in a more favourable position to get a break on insurance costs.

-Car insurance policy holders or those doing research to get the best rates, realize the vehicle model and year is a major component in determining auto insurance premiums.
+- The car you drive: Car insurance policy holders or those doing research to get the best rates, realize the vehicle model and year is a major component in determining auto insurance premiums.

 Quite simply, some cars have higher theft rates than others.
 Other models cost more to repair while some are safer to drive.
 These variations as well as dozens of other differences are examined carefully when generating insurance premiums.

 Drivers shopping for auto insurance in Oshawa, list the Honda Civic as the most popular car.
 The Mazda3 is the second most commonly insured automobile followed by the Toyota Corolla.
 The Chevrolet Cruze and Volkswagen Jetta hold the fourth and fifth spot in terms of popularity among drivers searching for low rates on Kanetix.ca.